Cirneco dell'Etna

 The Portuguese Podengo is an ancient, lively breed from Portugal, known for its hunting skills and friendly nature.
 Available in three sizes, they make excellent companions and excel in dog sports.

 The Portuguese Podengo is a lively and intelligent breed that has captured the hearts of dog lovers around the world.
 Originating from Portugal, this ancient breed is known for its exceptional hunting abilities, particularly in flushing rabbits and tracking larger game.
-Available in three distinct sizesโPequeno, Medio, and Grandeโthe Podengo showcases a variety of coat types, including smooth and wire, each with unique characteristics.
+Available in three distinct sizes—Pequeno, Medio, and Grande—the Podengo showcases a variety of coat types, including smooth and wire, each with unique characteristics.

 The Pequeno, standing at 8 to 12 inches tall and weighing between 9 to 13 pounds, is the smallest of the three and is particularly favored for its agility and playful nature.
 The Medio and Grande varieties are larger, with the Medio measuring 16 to 22 inches and the Grande reaching heights of 22 to 28 inches, making them suitable for hunting larger prey like wild boar and deer.
 Despite their hunting background, Podengos are affectionate companions that thrive in family environments.